JACoW-org/docs-IPAC/docs/General/JACoWlogin.md

 ## Getting to the Indico event

-The address of the IPAC event you want to access is surely published on the website of the conference (usually, <https://ipacXX.org> - e.g., <https://ipac23.org>, <https://ipac24.org> etc.
+The address of the IPAC event you want to access is surely published on the website of the conference (usually, <https://ipacXX.org> - e.g., <https://ipac23.org>, <https://ipac24.org> etc.)

-The usual URL for IPAC Inidico events is <https://indico.jacow.org/e/IPACXX> (e.g., [IPAC'23](https://indico.jacow.org/e/IPAC23), [IPAC'24](https://indico.jacow.org/e/IPAC24) etc.)
+The usual URL for IPAC Indico events is <https://indico.jacow.org/e/IPACXX> (e.g., [IPAC'23](https://indico.jacow.org/e/IPAC23), [IPAC'24](https://indico.jacow.org/e/IPAC24) etc.)

 ## Your JACoW account